-Just as the cruise industry was regaining “steam”, the Omicron variant began to spread.
+Just as the cruise industry was regaining “steam,” the Omicron variant began to spread.
 Because of this, cruise ships worldwide were severely impacted or cancelled altogether.
-Moreover, are recent reports of coronavirus outbreaks onboard some cruise lines.
-Although this may be true, leading cruise lines like Princess Cruises are taking additional precautions to protect its passengers.
+Moreover, there are recent reports of coronavirus outbreaks onboard some cruise lines.
+Although this may be true, leading cruise lines like Princess Cruises are taking additional precautions to protect their passengers.

 Before You Can Get Aboard

-All cruise lines are observing certain health protocols.
-Although these protocols are subject to change, some standards will be in place indefinitely.
+All cruise lines are observing specific health protocols.
+Although these protocols are subject to change, some standards will remain indefinitely.
 For instance, you must have received your final doses of an authorized COVID-19 vaccine at least 14 days before departure.
 Even further, you must have proof of vaccination status, whether it’s a card or on an app.
-In addition, you must have proof of a negative COVID-19 test taken within two days of departure.
+In addition, you must have evidence of a negative COVID-19 test taken within two days of departure.

 What If You Haven’t Received Your Test Results

 In light of the Christmas holidays, COVID-19 tests were administered in large numbers.
-For this reason, testers were notably busier to keep up with the demand.
-Further complicating matters is having to wait for the test results to come back.
+For this reason, testers were notably busier in keeping up with the demand.
+Further complicating matters is waiting for the test results to return.
 However, if you do not receive your test results by the day of departure, there will be staff to test you.

 Related: Princess Cruises Best.Sale.Ever